arommelaere/git2feed/README.md

 - Multiple output formats: text, JSON, and RSS
 - Keeps track of processed commits to avoid duplicates
 - Works with all major JavaScript frameworks (Next.js, Remix, Astro, etc.)
+- Option to strip branch names from commit messages

 ## Install